sacha-muratori/bet-settlement-service/README.md

 ```

 ### Notes
-As part of this MVP, I’ve implemented a monolithic Spring Boot application for simplicity.
-In production, I would separate it into at least two services: one for the API/Kafka producer and another for the Kafka consumer/RocketMQ producer,
-enabling independent deployment, scalability, and failure isolation.
+As part of this MVP, I implemented a monolithic Spring Boot application for simplicity.
+In a production setup, I would split it into at least two services: one handling the API and Kafka producer, the other managing the Kafka consumer and RocketMQ producer.
+This separation enables independent development, deployment, scalability, and better failure isolation.

-While this API uses Spring MVC, a reactive version with WebFlux could better support high-throughput scenarios.
+Although this version uses Spring MVC, a reactive alternative with WebFlux could better support high-throughput use cases.
-Production setups would also benefit from resilience features like exponential backoff (e.g., Resilience4j) and rate limiting (e.g., Bucket4j).
+Production environments would also benefit from resilience mechanisms such as exponential backoff using Resilience4j, and rate limiting via tools like Bucket4j.

-Kafka and RocketMQ are used with default settings; tuning (e.g., partitions, compression, batching) would be essential for real-world loads.
+Kafka and RocketMQ are currently used with default configurations.
+Tuning parameters, such as partitions, compression, and batching, would be critical for handling real-world traffic efficiently.

-Health checks are available via Spring Boot Actuator (/actuator/health).
-For observability, Prometheus integration is a logical next step.
+Health checks are exposed via Spring Boot Actuator (/actuator/health).
+For observability, Prometheus integration would be a natural next step.

-Although end-to-end testing is out of scope here, tools like TestContainers and WireMock would be used in a full test strategy.
+End-to-end testing was out of scope for this MVP, but in a full testing strategy, tools like TestContainers and WireMock would be incorporated.

-Configs and SQL files should ideally reside under a /release folder for clarity.
+Configuration files and SQL scripts should ideally be organized under a /release directory for clarity and maintainability.